-Janie Schulman is co-chair of the firm’s Employment and Labor Group where, for nearly 25 years, she has specialized in employment and trade secrets litigation and counseling.
-Partnering with clients to achieve their business goals, Ms. Schulman has developed expertise in employment law issues unique to many industries, such as financial services, high-tech, medical/life sciences, retail, and hospitality.
+Janie Schulman is co-chair of Morrison & Foerster’s Employment and Labor Group where, for more than 25 years, she has specialized in employment and trade secrets litigation and counseling.
+Partnering with clients to achieve their business goals, Ms. Schulman has developed expertise in employment law issues unique to many industries, such as financial services, technology, medical/life sciences, retail and hospitality.

-Ms. Schulman is not only a litigator but also an advisor who is intimately familiar with the many laws and regulations governing the employer-employee relationship.
-She regularly counsels clients on all aspects of employment law, including wage and hour compliance, trade secret protection, reductions in force, and disability and other leaves of absence.
-She advises on the employment law aspects of corporate and real estate transactions; negotiates and drafts employment agreements; audits, prepares, and revises forms and policies; and conducts on-site harassment and other training.
+Ms. Schulman is also an advisor who is intimately familiar with the many laws and regulations governing the employer-employee relationship.
+She regularly counsels clients on wage-and-hour compliance, trade secret protection and restrictive covenants, reductions in force, and disability and other leaves of absence.
+She advises on the employment law aspects of corporate and real estate transactions; negotiates and drafts employment agreements and conducts audits and on-site harassment and other training.
 Ms. Schulman advises clients on business immigration, with a focus on the government’s stepped-up worksite enforcement of the Immigration Reform and Control Act.
-She regularly writes and speaks on all aspects of employment law and is a contributing editor to Trade Secrets (Law Journal Press) and Whistleblowing: The Law of Retaliatory Discharge, Second Edition (BNA Books).

 Ms. Schulman devotes substantial time to pro bono legal and community service.
 In 2001, she received the Los Angeles County Bar Association Honorable Benjamin Aranda III Outstanding Public Service Award and the Spirit of Hope Award from Being Alive.
-Ms. Schulman was the Founding President of the Silverlake Independent Jewish Community Center, is a Vice Chair of the Board of the Children’s Bureau, and is a Trustee of the Board of the Chandler School.
-For more than twenty years, she has provided pro bono representation to the Children’s Bureau and Didi Hirsch Mental Health Services.
+Ms. Schulman was the founding president of the Silverlake Independent Jewish Community Center, is a vice chair of the Board of the Children’s Bureau, and serves on the Executive Committee of the Board of Trustees of the Chandler School.
+For more than 20 years, she has provided pro bono representation to the Children’s Bureau and Didi Hirsch Mental Health Services.